-January 18, 2019 - The HydroVax-001 WNV vaccine was found to be modestly immunogenic and well-tolerated at all dose levels.
-HydroVax-001 was safe and well-tolerated as there were no serious adverse events or concerning safety signals.
+January 18, 2019 - The HydroVax-001 WNV vaccine was modestly immunogenic and well-tolerated at all doses.
+HydroVax-001 was safe and well-tolerated, as there were no serious adverse events or concerning safety signals.
 At the 1 mcg dose, HydroVax-001 was not immunogenic by PRNT50 but elicited up to 41% seroconversion by WNV-specific ELISA in the per-protocol population (PP) after the second dose.
 At the 4 mcg dose, HydroVax-001 elicited neutralizing antibody responses in 31% of the PP following the second dose.
 In the presence of added compliment, PRNT50 seroconversion rates increased to 50%, and WNV-specific ELISA observed 75% seroconversion.

 HydroVax-001 Vaccine Candidate Clinical Trial

 Clinical Trial NCT02337868: Phase 1 Trial of Inactivated West Nile Virus Vaccine.